Kasper Schmeichel: Formative years and education

 Kasper Schmeichel was born on 5 November 1986 in Copenhagen, Denmark.
-He is the son of Bente and former Denmark international goalkeeper Peter Schmeichel, and is of Polish descent through his paternal grandfather.
+He is the son of former Denmark international goalkeeper Peter Schmeichel, and is of Polish descent through his paternal grandfather.

 Schmeichel grew up in Denmark during his early years but spent most of his childhood living in England due to his father's playing career.
 He is a native speaker of both Danish and English and speaks with a Mancunian accent.
 He attended Hulme Hall Grammar School in Cheadle Hulme, Stockport, Greater Manchester, and he also attended Saint Julian's School in Portugal while his father played for Sporting CP in Lisbon.
-When Alex Bruce, son of Kasper Schmeichel's father's former Manchester United teammate Steve Bruce, joined Schmeichel at Leeds United, the move saw the two players re-unite after both had previously played football together on the streets as children after school.
+Growing up, Schmeichel was friends with Alex Bruce after their fathers had played together at Manchester United, going onto play together as professionals at Leeds United.

 Youth-team career

 Schmeichel started playing organised football in Portugal in 2000, while his father was part of Sporting CP.
 He played one season in the Estoril youth academy, in which he managed to win a championship.
 Commenting on his early footballing years, Schmeichel remarked: "Before [Estoril], it wasn't that serious.
 I have to admit that when I was very small, football did not interest me that much.
 It was mostly in short periods that it was fun, and then I had enough.
 So it only started to take shape when I was 12–13 years old".

 In 2001, Schmeichel moved to Denmark where he attended Oure Efterskole, an efterskole or voluntary independent residential school for young people finishing their primary education.
 Schmeichel said in an interview with Euroman in 2014: "At Oure, I was part of an environment and met a coach who made me want to develop even more as a goalkeeper".
 Schmeichel, at the time, was described as hard-working and dedicated by coach Bo Pedersen.
 While enrolled at Oure, Schmeichel trialled with Brøndby, but would instead move to Manchester City after another successful trial.